abritopach/deno-movies-api-rest/README.md

 <a href="https://www.buymeacoffee.com/h6WVj4HcD" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/yellow_img.png" alt="Buy Me A Coffee"></a>

-Sample project that shows how to build a simple Movies Rest API with Deno.
+Sample project that shows how to build a simple Movies Rest API with Deno & Oak.

 This project has been developed to learn & practice my skills with Deno.
 This project shows you how to:

     * Create an API to manage movies catalog.
     * Provide GET, POST, PUT, and DELETE routes.
     * Save created/updated movies to a local JSON file.

+## Project Folder Structure

+    * Folder controllers: has a logic of the application and handles the client requests.
+    * Folder routes: containing API routes.
+    * Folder types: contain the model definition.
+    * File server.ts: code to run localhost server.

 ## Development server (drun)